ReyazBeigh/machine-learning-intermediate/README.md

 - Cross Validation Concept.
 In this method to validate the model we divide the given data set into multiple folds and then use on fold each time to validate the model

 - the concept of new modeling method XGBoost - (Extream Gradient Boost), the underlying concept it with (1)Naive model(initital basic model) -> (2)Make Prediction -> (3)Calculate Loss -> (4)train new model-> (5) add new model to ensemble and then repeat from 2 till we have best score [internally mean squared error is used to calcualte loss]

+- Data Leakage are the problem related to the data that we use for prediction.
+Target Leakage and Train Test Contamination are the 2 types.
+Target leakage is occures when predictors include the data that is not available at the time of making predictions.
+Train Test Contamination happens when Train and test ain't carefully distinguish.
+Generally if cross val score is un exceptionally high, then we should look for Data Leakage before using the model in production